 Permanent Magnet Type DC Generator

 Here, no field windings are present near the poles.
 The poles produce constant fields here.
-This are very small and used in dynamos in cycles etc. The magnets produce flux which gets deteriorated with passage of time and indeed changes the characteristics of the machine.
+This is very small and used in dynamos in cycles etc. The magnets produce flux which gets deteriorated with the passage of time and indeed changes the characteristics of the machine.

 Separately Excited DC Generator

 Here, the field windings are energised by a separate DC source.
 The flux generated on the poles depends upon field current, and the saturated region remains constant.

 Self Excited DC Generator

 The generator provides the current to the field winding.
-When the electric generator is off, a small is developed in rotor which induces electromotive force in armature and producing current in the field windings.
+When the electric generator is off, a small is developed in the rotor which induces an electromotive force in the armature and producing current in the field windings.